AustineJ101/Rock-Paper-Scissors-Game/README.md

 After starting the game, you will be prompted to enter your choice of either `Rock`, `Paper`, or `Scissors`.
 The game will then generate a random move for the computer,compare the two choices, and display the result of each round.
-After the set number of rounds, the final scores are displayed and the overall winner is declared.
+After the set number of rounds, the final scores are displayed and the overall result is declared.

 #How the code works